 Inova Offers Expertise in Diagnosis and Care for Dystonia

-For more information on specialty cervical, generalized or focal dystonia care and treatments that are available, including botulinum injections and deep brain stimulation, please contact Inova Movement Disorders Program at 703-845-1500.
+For more information on specialty cervical, generalized or focal dystonia care and treatments that are available, including botulinum injections and deep brain stimulation, please contact Inova Movement Disorders Center at 703-845-1500.

-Treatment for dystonia is determined by your Inova Movement Disorders Program doctor based on:
+Treatment for dystonia is determined by your Inova Movement Disorders Center doctor based on:

 - Your age, overall health, and medical history